DiversyFund Review: Invest In Real Estate

 The law requires that REITs pay 90% of their taxable income to investors, making them a great source of income for people who want an investment that produces cash flow.

-Like any investment, you need to do your due diligence and research any REIT you want to invest in to learn about its investment strategy, strengths and weaknesses.
+Like any investment, you need to do your due diligence and research any REIT you want to invest in to learn about its investment strategy, strengths, and weaknesses.
+Some mutual funds and ETFs invest in a broad portfolio of REITs, letting you get easy diversification.

 Fundrise